How Do I???

 How do photographers know what to shoot?
 How do you find interesting photos at a location or event?
 Why do the photos of a serious photographer look so good?
 Learn how to arrive at a location or an event and see photographs that will be meaningful not just as a reminder but to anyone who views the images.
 How to get yourself in the right state of mind to take photos.
 How the flow state can help you to take pictures.

-Sometimes your phone camera doesn't focus on what you want sharp.
+Sometimes your phone camera doesn't focus on what you want.
 Learn why that happens and how to make your phone's camera focus where you want.
+Learn how to use depth of field (and what it is) with the camera and using portrait mode.
 Find out why your camera won't focus on an object.
 Get tips that make it easier to focus at a distance.
-Learn the importance of focus in a photo and how to creatively use focus in your photos.
+Learn the importance of focus for composition and story telling and how to creatively use focus in your photos.

 Where you place objects in your image, and the objects you keep out of your image is composition.
 Composition makes or breaks a photo.
 Good composition elevates a photo helping to tell a story, create a mood or a beautiful, aesthetically pleasing piece of art.
 Bad composition will leave the viewer wondering what's interesting about the photo, and why you shot it.
 Learn the basic tools of composition and how a good composition will make others ask if you were really shooting with a phone camera.